riongull/notes/git-github notes.md

 ``` sh
 $ git remote set-url origin git@github.com:yourUsername/yourReponame.git
 ```
-### Working together from perspective of person that doesn’t have the main repo
+### Working together from perspective of person that doesn’t own the main repo
 ``` sh
 $ git clone https://github.com/yourUsername/yourReponame.git # forks repo you want to work
 $ git pull # if you’ve already done git clone and you want to sync owner’s changes to your local drive